pinga-lab/website/people/uieda.md

 # About

-**Leo has left the lab in 2019 to start a new position at the University of Liverpool.
-He remains in close collaboration with PINGA.**

 I am Lecturer in Geophysics at the Department of Earth, Ocean and Ecological Sciences of the University of Liverpool, UK.